Create expanding/collapsing sections in an article

 </style>

-To apply this style to an article, insert the snippet you created above following the steps in Snippets.
+To apply this style to an article, insert the snippet you created above following the steps in Add snippets in content.

 To apply this snippet to all articles: